Pretty Thing: Chart performance

-"Pretty Thing" was Diddley's second charter on the U.S. Billboard R&B Singles chart reaching #4 sometime in 1956, and is Diddley's third highest charter next to "Bo Diddley/I'm a Man" (#1) and "Say Man" (#3).
-"Pretty Thing" reached #34 on the UK Singles Chart.
+"Pretty Thing" was Diddley's second charter on the U.S. Billboard R&B Singles chart reaching no. 4 sometime in 1956, and is Diddley's third highest charter next to "Bo Diddley/I'm a Man" (no. 1) and "Say Man" (no. 3).
+"Pretty Thing" reached no. 34 on the UK Singles Chart.

 Cover versions

 The Pretty Things, who took their name from the song, made a cover version of the song on their eponymous debut album in March 1965.
 The Animals recorded a version on a 1963 EP and also released it as a bonus track on Animalisms.
 Canned Heat released a studio version of the song on Vintage in 1970.
 John Hammond and The Nighthawks recorded a cover version of "Pretty Thing" at Vanguard Records studios in September 1979 and released it on Hot Tracks.